Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 49ers stats and trends

-- San Francisco's games this season have gone over the total in two out of four opportunities (50%).
+- San Francisco's games this season have eclipsed the over/under two times in four opportunities (50%).

 Home and road insights

-- The 49ers are winless ATS (0-1) as 5-point underdogs or more away from home.
+- The 49ers are winless ATS (0-1) on the road as 5-point underdogs or more.

 Powered by Data Skrive.